Cari (name)

-Cari is an English and Spanish feminine given name and surname.
+Cari is an English, Welsh and Spanish feminine given name and surname.
 As an English given name, Cari is diminutive form of Caroline and an alternate form of Carrie both derived from Karl.
 Cari is a Spanish given name that is a short form of Caridad, a derivative of Caritas.
 Notable people referred to by this name include the following: